The making of Kai Havertz: From knocking down gnomes to leading Lampard's revolution | Goal.com

 Standing at 6'2" but with a top speed of almost 22 miles per hour (35km/h), Havertz has benefitted from being a small child with a low centre of gravity before his body underwent a growth spurt at 14.

-He idolised Lionel Messi growing up, and the creativity he posseses matched with his physical attributes has led some to suggest he is the perfect combination for the modern playmaker.
+He idolised Lionel Messi growing up, and the creativity he possesses matched with his physical attributes has led some to suggest he is the perfect combination for the modern playmaker.

 "The good German players are in high demand as they are well schooled and good professionals," ex-Bayern Munich midfielder Owen Hargreaves told Goal in a recent interview.
 "He [Havertz] is the next one.